 - Knowing the basics of how plants work is a fundamental life skill.

-- The course gives memorable advice that easy to follow and makes sense.
+- The course gives memorable advice that is easy to follow and makes sense.

 - The subscription to the learning platform (The Great Courses Plus) includes some other excellent gardening and botany courses, as well as numerous other hobby and 100-level topics.